paxos-simple-Copy.pdf (microsoft.com)

 The Algorithm

-- Proposer choose a proposal number
+- Proposer choose a proposal number $n$ and send

-request to acceptors - Acceptors response with
+preparerequest to acceptors - Acceptors response with

-- Promise: never accept a proposal less than
+- Promise: never accept a proposal less than $n$, and

-, and - The proposal with highest number less than n that accepted
+- The proposal with highest number less than n that accepted

 - If proposer receives responses from majority

-- issue proposal with number
+- issue proposal with number $n$ and $v$, where $v$ is the highest-number proposal

-and , where is the highest-number proposal - if no proposals => any
+- if no proposals => any $v$

 - Send

-requests to acceptors - Acceptors accept iff it has not responded to a
+acceptrequests to acceptors - Acceptors accept iff it has not responded to a

-request greater than
+preparerequest greater than $n$

 Client Store